 - High mileage expenses

 - Inability to meet all service appointments on time and to schedule

 Save money and increase sales by optimizing resources

-With territories, you can ensure you’re dividing your resources efficiently.
-This prevents pockets of under or over-served areas, which can increase costs and leave potential sales on the table.
+It prevents under or over-served areas, which increase costs and leave potential sales on the table.

 Eliminate territory overlap